benckx/ouistiti/README.md

     * Either on the camera axis
     * Before these changes, only 90° fixed rotations were enabled, therefore `SIDE_VIEW` has been removed (since it's now a specific case of the `ISOMETRIC_VIEW`).
 The 2 modes remaining are `TOP_VIEW` and `ISOMETRIC_VIEW`.
-* Move with WASD keys
+* Move with WASD keys or arrow keys
 * Upgrade Kotlin from 1.4.20 to 1.5.21
 * Upgrade JME from 3.3.2-stable to 3.4.0-stable